 Michelin Stars, iconic skyline views, and impressive international cuisine give these engagement party hotspots a permanent place on our list of New York's chicest pre-wedding venues.
 From New York's hip Nolita neighborhood to hidden gems in Brooklyn, there's no limit to the endless party possibilities offered from these leading locations to celebrate the most important time in your lives.

-New Zealand meets Nolita when it comes to describing the unique atmosphere provided by this New Zealand-inspired Manhattan maven.
+New Zealand meets Nolita when it comes to describing the unique atmosphere provided by The Musket Room, a New Zealand-inspired Manhattan maven.
 This Michelin-star rated restaurant is the proud prodigy of New Zealand native, and co-owner, Matt Lambert, whose culinary skills and masterful techniques constantly promote the evolution of Asian dishes combined with seasonal ingredients delivered through the exclusive, gourmet menu.

 This cozy hideaway was discovered after owners William Tigertt and Taavo Somer located the space at the end of an unused alley just off of the Bowery.
-This colonial American tavern has been one of Manhattan's best-kept secrets ever since it's opening in 2004.
-A menu full of simple, rustic, and traditional recipes keeps seats full of locals all year long.
+Freemans, a colonial American tavern has been one of Manhattan's best-kept secrets ever since it's opening in 2004.
+The menu which is full of simple, rustic, and traditional recipes keeps seats full of locals all year long.

 One of the OG spaces that put Williamsburg on the map as a hipster oasis, the Wythe Hotel was created inside of a former cooperage built in 1901.
 Located on the East River waterfront, the Wythe's character can't be beat: see heavy yellow pine beams and ceilings, the original masonry, arched windows, and cast-iron columns throughout.
 With numerous intimate spaces to host parties, the ground floor restaurant, Reynard (created by famed Brooklyn restauranteur Andrew Tarlow), the Blue Room at The Ides Rooftop (an Art Deco-inspired rooftop bar space with unobstructed views of the Manhattan skyline, seen above), the Private Dining Room (a brick-enclosed cellar level space with vaulted ceilings, original masonry, and handmade tile floor), or the the Outdoor Garden (an open-air brick-walled courtyard with rich original character and European tiled floor) are best suited to an engagement party.